omega8cc/boa/docs/MIGRATE-XMASS.md

 - Both servers running identical Percona MySQL versions — series and patch level (both gated at `init`; see the requirement above).
 - Root SSH key access from source to target (set up via `xmass pre-mig`;
   the source also learns the target's SSH host key automatically).
+The verb is two-sided: run `xmass pre-mig <own-fqdn>` ON the source to publish its key (publish mode fires when the argument equals the box's own hostname), then `xmass pre-mig <source-address>` ON the target to fetch and install it.
+On a failback chain the roles have swapped — publish on the new source first, or the fetch finds nothing (a proxied box relays its undefined vhost onward instead of serving the key).
 - BOA installed on target at the **same release** as source.
 This is an enforced gate, not advice: `prep-target` reads the release stamp from `boa info` on both ends at first target contact and **refuses with no